Ajay-2022-Soft-Tech/Clean_Coding/README.md

-1. Project Overview
-Start with a brief overview of the project.

-markdown
-Copy code
 # Movie API App

 The app uses Bloc for state management and includes a login system.
 The app fetches movie data from a custom API.